Executive Committee Members

-Steve has served as a product development leader within the financial services industry for more than four decades.
-He currently works for Charles Schwab and manages a team that works with information technology to develop technology-based platform solutions for Schwab’s institutional clients.
-Since joining MDUUC in 2010 – along with his wife Marianna Laurence – Steve has chaired the church Stewardship Committee and has served as a Youth Advisor in the church’s Coming of Age and YRUU programs.
-Steve has a Bachelor of Arts degree from Oberlin College and enjoys literature, the performing arts, solving puzzles and working out.
+I have held positions as a product development leader within the financial services industry for more than four decades.
+I currently work for Charles Schwab and manage a team developing technology-based solutions for our institutional clients and the front-line professionals serving them.
+I joined MDUUC in 2010 – along with my wife Marianna Laurence – and have chaired the church Stewardship Committee, served as Youth Advisor in the Coming of Age and YRUU programs and sing in the choir.
+I have a BA from Oberlin College and enjoy literature, the performing arts, solving puzzles and working out.

 Michele Carroll, VP / Communications Chair